 This afternoon, Irene and Jael asked me to go out with them to eat at this joint called Japan-Japan at Balatas, Naga City.
 I said yes, as I was really tired and head was throbbing from all the work I had to do for the day.
 And I have learned to eat whenever I’m stressed out, either that or drink wine.
-The former I had to learn consciously to avoid further losing weight as I tend to lose my appetite whenever I’m burned out, while the latter was easy.
+The former I had to learn consciously to avoid further losing weight as I tend to lose my appetite whenever I’m burned out, while the latter was, well, a no-brainer.
 Enough said.

 What we ordered were Takoyaki (P45), Ramen (P100), California Maki (P130) and Yakisoba (P90).
 It’s a relief I still remember all the names and prices of the food as general anaesthesia messed up my short term memory.

 So, the Takoyaki came out first as they already had a few cooking when we got there.
-Each order is 5 pieces but they got excited and ate one of each from our two orders before I was able to take a picture (lol!).
+Each order has 5 pieces but somebody got excited and ate one before I was able to take a picture (lol!).
 It tasted delicious and creamy, the usual veggies are inside like cabbage and carrots, and the octopus was very soft.
 What made it a cut above the usual Takoyaki being sold in the malls was the sauce.
 I can’t stop raving about how good the sauce was because I usually find Takoyaki bland and I usually just eat one before I’m tired of it (umay factor), but with Japan-Japan’s sauce I can maybe eat all five.

 Then, there was the California Maki (my favorite) which was like party in my mouth!
 All the ingredients like the rice, crab meat, mango, apple, mayo and the dipping sauce with wasabi all together made me feel all warm and fuzzy inside.
 I popped one in and knew that was what I came for.
 There were eight pieces of heavenly bites on that plate.